|

 |||

-BACKYARD WILDLIFE HABITAT It may belabor the obvious to say Hilton Pond Center is a "wildlife habitat."
-Even a cursory look at the Center's Web site reveals that this 11-acre tract in the South Carolina Piedmont is home to a wide variety of fauna, from beetles to bullfrogs, from copperheads to cotton rats.
+ON BECOMING A CERTIFIED It may belabor the obvious to say Hilton Pond Center is a "wildlife habitat."
+Even a cursory look at the Center's Web site reveals this 11-acre tract in the South Carolina Piedmont is home to a wide variety of fauna, from beetles to bullfrogs and copperheads to cotton rats.
 It has been our goal since acquiring the property in 1982 to create-- intentionally or through benign neglect--a tract as amenable to wildlife as possible.
-We've been reasonably successful, and now we're pleased to announce that Hilton Pond Center is officially recognized as a "Certified Backyard Wildlife Habitat," according to the standards of the National Wildlife Federation (NWF). ![]() To be honest, the Center could and should have qualified for this designation long ago, but we never got around to filling out the application form or submitting the modest $15 processing fee.
-We finally overcame inertia late last fall, and sent to NWF a rationale for why the Center should be awarded an official certification.
-As part of the application process, we compiled information about the following habitat components at Hilton Pond Center:
+We've been reasonably successful, and now we're pleased to announce that Hilton Pond Center is officially recognized as a "Certified Backyard Wildlife Habitat," according to the standards of the National Wildlife Federation (NWF).
+All photos & text © Hilton Pond Center

 NOTABLE RECAPTURES |